Guided Speculative Inference for Efficient Test-Time Alignment of LLMs: Proofs

 \begin{theorem} Let $x\in\cX$.
 Assume that $\E_{\pi_{\GSI}}[r^*]<\infty$ and $\E_{\pi_{\beta,B}}[r^*]<\infty$ (here we implicitly assume that distributions and rewards are conditioned on $x$, which we omit for ease of notation).
-Furthermore, assume the coverage assumption \eqref{eq:coverage} holds.
+Furthermore, assume that Assumptions~\ref{ass:coverage} and \ref{ass:assumption2} hold.
 Denote by $p(u)$ the acceptance probability of GSI.
 Then